 Based on the Treasury’s analysis of wage growth, a typical family making $75,000 in 2017 made $77,500 in 2018.
 While the earnings increased, the same family still paid $1,947 less in taxes.

 “Depending upon the state they live in, that means this typical American family could be earning as much as $4,000 more in after-tax income at the end of 2018 than they had in 2017,” Mnuchin said.

 While Republicans want to further reduce taxes, Democrats are keen on rolling back Trump’s reforms.
 The leading Democratic candidates for president in 2020 have all embraced the socialist Medicare for All and Green New Deal policies.
-The combined cost of the two policies is estimated to be as much as $125 trillion over 10 years, more than twice the total projected government spending in the next 10 years.
+The combined cost of the two policies is estimated to be as much as $93 trillion over 10 years, which would more than double the total projected government spending in the next 10 years.